pandas-dev/pandas/web/pandas/pdeps/0013-standardize-apply.md

 Users would expect these two to give the same result.

-This PDEP proposes that callables will be applies to the whole `Series`, so in the future we will have:
+This PDEP proposes that callables will be applied to the whole `Series`, so in the future we will have:

 ```python
 >>> small_ser.agg(np.sum)